-Instructional Employee: is an employee whose principal function is to teach and instruct students in a class, a small group, or an individual setting and includes classroom teachers, athletic coaches, driving instructors, preschool teachers, and special education assistants such as signers for the hearing impaired.
-The term does not include, and the special rules related to the taking of leave near the end of a semester do not apply to, teacher assistants or aides who do not have as their principal job actual teaching or instructing, nor does it include administrators, counselors, librarians, psychologists, or curriculum specialists.
+Instructional Employee: is an employee whose principal function is to teach and instruct students in a class, a small group, or an individual setting and includes athletic coaches, driving instructors, preschool teachers, and special education assistants such as signers for the hearing impaired.
+The term does not include, and the special rules do not apply to, teacher assistants or aides who do not have as their principal job actual teaching or instructing, nor does it include administrators, counselors, librarians, psychologists, or curriculum specialists.

 Intermittent leave: is FMLA leave taken in separate blocks of time due to a single qualifying reason.
-A reduced leave schedule is a leave schedule that reduces an employee's usual number if of working hours per workweek, or hours per workday.
+A reduced leave schedule is a leave schedule that reduces an employee's usual number of working hours per workweek, or hours per workday.
 A reduced leave schedule is a change in the employee's schedule for a period of time, normally from full-time to part-time.